-And thou shalt put the mercy seat above upon the ark; and in the ark thou shalt put the testimony [the Ten Commandments] that I shall give thee.
+“You shall put the mercy seat on top of the ark, and in the ark you shall put the Testimony [ten commandments] that I will give you.
 (Exodus 25:21)

 The Ten Commandments were the only remaining article when the Ark was placed in Solomon’s Temple.

-There was nothing in the ark save the two tables of stone, which Moses put there at Horeb, when the Lord made a covenant with the children of Israel, when they came out of the land of Egypt.
+Nothing was in the ark except the two tablets of stone which Moses put there at Horeb, when the LORD made a covenant with the children of Israel, when they came out of the land of Egypt.
 (I Kings 8:9)

 We see from the above two passages that the tables of stone containing the Ten Commandments were the most important of the items placed in the Ark.
 In fact, the Ark of the Covenant derived its name from the Covenant, the Ten Commandments, placed within it.

 The Ten Commandments reflect the eternal moral law of God.
 They are God’s judgment on the spirits of the heavens that rebelled against Him.
 The letter of the Ten Commandments was a temporary covenant with the people of Israel—temporary until Christ appeared.
 The eternal law of God, of which the Ten Commandments are an abridged, covenantal expression, is not temporary.
 The eternal moral law of God shall never be changed in any manner.

 Both the old covenant and the new covenant are based on the moral law of God.
 Under the old covenant the moral law of God was expressed in the Ten Commandments, commandments that were to be obeyed by every member of the twelve tribes of Israel.